Elvric/ClassNotes/Winter2018/Comp310.md

     - in disk large but slow
 - None
     - Has not been alocated
+    - This is what will cause a segfaut and is not good at all.

 ## Missing pages
 1. The page table is extended with an extra bit that tells us whether the page is present.
 So when we fetch an address we actually look at that bit.